Cecron/copier-python/README.md

 PS C:\> .venv\Scripts\activate.ps1
 ```

+# A walk through of how to create this simple Copier template

-To give a basic understanding of how to create and use a copier template, I'll show how the first versions of this template was created, including how to apply the template to both generate a new project and also how to update the project whith a an improved version of the template.
+To give a basic understanding of how to create and use a Copier template, I'll show how the first versions of this template was created, including how to apply the template to both generate a new project and also how to update the project whith a an improved version of the template.

 ### Create a directory to place the template in